benjamingrobertson/benjamingrobertson.github.io/_posts/2017-10-09-javascript-accessibility.md

 3. Think about and manage any appropriate ARIA states.
 4. Manage focus when necessary.

-Your users will thank you!
+Keeping these techniques in mind from the beginning will save you time and trouble and your users will thank you!